EPCCed/SiMLInt/docs/data-generation.md

 3. Coarsen selected simulation snapshots.

     Fine-grained data must be coarsened to match the desired coarse-grained resolution.
 This can be done via interpolation for a general solution.
 Files in [files/2-coarsening](https://github.com/EPCCed/SiMLInt/tree/main/files/2-coarsening) perform this task.
 Submit `submit-resize.sh` via

-    ```bash
+    ```shell
-    sbatch submit-resize.sh` --account $ACCOUNT
+    sbatch submit-resize.sh --account $ACCOUNT
     ```

     Note: this operates an array job on all trajectories simultaneously.
 Edit